dannyvassallo/kelseaballerini/README.md

 ```shell
 pwd
 ```
-It should turn up "rdforevercountry"
+It should turn up "keleaballerini"

 ####Analytics Setup